ivlacic/ilacic.github.io/_pages/about.md

 <div class="page-spacer"></div>
 <div class="notice">

-👋🏼 I'm a linguist with a background in morphology and morphosemantics.
+👋🏼 I'm a linguist with a background in morphology and morphosemantics.<br>

-🎓 I earned my PhD from the University of Bologna in April 2026, with a thesis on empirical approaches to rivalry in Italian intensifying prefixation.
+🎓 I earned my PhD from the University of Bologna in April 2026, with a thesis on empirical approaches to rivalry in Italian intensifying prefixation.<br>

 🔬 My research interests lie primarily in derivational (especially evaluative) morphology, morphosemantics, and quantitative/computational approaches to natural languages.
 </div>